aroberts1228/ebdbackup/content/blog/church-websites.md

 Unfortunaly, many churches do not have a well designed website or even a website at all.
 Many people think that you need to spend a small fortune to have a good website.
 Some churches just don't have a clue where to even start.

->Nearly half (46%) of people say a website’s design is their number one criterion for determining the credibility of an organization [(Source)](https://blog.hubspot.com/blog/tabid/6307/bid/33423/19-Reasons-You-Should-Include-Visual-Content-in-Your-Marketing-Data.aspx "Source")
+>"Nearly half (46%) of people say a website’s design is their number one criterion for determining the credibility of an organization" [(Source)](https://blog.hubspot.com/blog/tabid/6307/bid/33423/19-Reasons-You-Should-Include-Visual-Content-in-Your-Marketing-Data.aspx "Source")

 While that may seem like an unfair judgement to base your perception of a church on their website alone, it is the world we live in.
 How many times have you decided on a place to eat or a product to buy because it had good reviews and plenty of information avaliable online?